trueTRYtre3/NASA-Site/README.md

 Creating a site utilizing the NASA Open API

-Frontend project to create a reponsive site using media queries and featuring an infinite scroll.
+Frontend project to create a reponsive site using media queries and featuring an infinite scroll to render data.
-Users can view and search Mars rover pictures and asteroid information from selected dates.
+Users can select specific dates to view Mars rover pictures or asteroid information from that particular date.